wrodemoyer/Adult-Income/README.md

  ## Final Model Results
  After comparing the models, my recommendation is:
- - Logistic Regression Model
+ - Logistic Regression Model w/ OverSampling
-  - Both models scored very close, but we want the highest scoring model possible
-  - This model gave us an 85% chance of correctly predicting an individuals income.
+  - This model gave us an 81% chance of correctly predicting an individuals income.
+  - We did have other models that scored higher than 81%
+  - But this model was the most balanced.

  ## For Further Informtion
 For any additional questions, please contact wrodemoyer@gmail.com